Rapptz/discord.py/docs/ext/commands/commands.rst

     async def create(ctx, name):
         await ctx.send(f"Created tag: {name}")

-Due to a Discord limitation, Slash command groups cannot be invoked directly so the ``fallback`` parameter allows you to create a sub-command that will be bound to callback of parent group.
+Due to a Discord limitation, slash command groups cannot be invoked directly so the ``fallback`` parameter allows you to create a sub-command that will be bound to callback of parent group.

 .. image:: /images/commands/hybrid3.png
 .. image:: /images/commands/hybrid4.png

-Due to certain limitation on slash commands, Certain features of text commands are not supported on hybrid commands.
+Due to certain limitations on slash commands, some features of text commands are not supported on hybrid commands.
 You can define a hybrid command as long as it meets the same subset that is supported for slash commands.

-Following are **not supported** by hybrid commands:
+Following are currently **not supported** by hybrid commands:

 - Variable number of arguments. e.g. ``*arg: int``
 - Group commands with a depth greater than 1.